-In the Gartner diagram and in the derivative work, there are 3 flawed ideas in conflict with fundamental lean and agile principles.
-Compare them with the problems you have spotted:
+In the Gartner diagram (and in the derivative work you still find around), there are 3 mistakes that conflict with fundamental lean and agile principles.

-- In the diagram the problem space is fully understood upfront, then the solution is defined accordingly.
+- In the process designed by Gartner the problem space is fully understood upfront, then the solution is defined accordingly.
 This approach is typical of a Waterfall mindset.

-- The approach in the diagram promotes functional silos, one for each sub-process associated with a different lean/agile approach, and hands-over between them, as it is typical in a Waterfall approach.
+- The process promotes functional silos, one for each sub-process that Gartner associates with a different lean/agile discipline, and it promotes hands-over between them as it is typical in Waterfall.

-- The diagram tries to describe an all-comprehensive approach to be tailored down to specific needs, as it is common to pre-lean and pre-agile approaches.
+- The process tries to be an all-comprehensive approach to be tailored down to specific needs (this become more evident in the derivative work), as it is common to pre-lean and pre-agile heavyweight approaches.

 This is how a lean-agile approach could look like instead: